philnash/authy2fa-rails/README.md

   Once ngrok is running, open up your browser and go to your ngrok URL.
 It will look something like this: `http://9a159ccf.ngrok.io`

 1. Go to your https://dashboard.authy.com.
-In the right menu you'll find **Settings**.
-Then look for **OneTouch settings**.
-   Update the _Endpoint/URL_ with the endpoint you created.
+In the menu to the right you'll find the **Settings**.
+Look for **OneTouch settings** and update the _Endpoint/URL_ with the endpoint you created.
 Something like this:

    `http://[your-ngrok-subdomain].ngrok.io/authy/callback`

-   If you deployed this application to _Heroku_, the the Endpoint/URL should look like this:
+   If you deployed this application to _Heroku_, the Endpoint/URL should look like this:

    `http://[your-heroku-subdomain].herokuapp.com/authy/callback`